yaahc/yaahallo.github.io/_posts/2020-10-18-building-your-own-error-type.md

   13: _start
 </pre>

-_looks at backtrace_ hmm, somethings not right here, oh shit, I forgot to return the backtrace type via the `Error` trait, okay lets go back and add that.
+_looks at backtrace_ hmm, something's not right here, oh shit, I forgot to return the backtrace type via the `Error` trait, okay lets go back and add that.

 ```rust
 impl std::error::Error for Error {